-Cluster Statement Notation Standard B. Apply and extend previous understandings of multiplication and division to multiply and divide fractions. (cont'd) M.5.NF.B.4 Apply and extend previous understandings of multiplication to multiply a fraction times a whole number (e.g., 2/3 x 4) or a fraction times a fraction (e.g., 2/3 x 4/5), including mixed numbers. a.
+Cluster Statement Notation Standard M.5.NF.B.4 Apply and extend previous understandings of multiplication to multiply a fraction times a whole number (e.g., $2/3 \times 4$ ) or a fraction times a fraction (e.g., $2/3 \times 4/5$ ), including mixed numbers. a.
 Represent word problems involving multiplication of fractions using visual models to develop flexible and efficient strategies.
-For example, use a visual fraction model to show (2/3) × 4 = 8/3, and create a story context for this equation.
-Do the same with (2/3) × (4/5) = 8/15. b.
-Find the area of a rectangle with fractional side lengths by tiling it with unit squares of the appropriate unit fraction side lengths and show that the area is the same as would be found by multiplying the side lengths.
-Multiply fractional side lengths to find areas of rectangles and represent fraction products as rectangular areas.
+For example, use a visual fraction model to show $(2/3) \times 4 = 8/3$ , and create a story context for this equation.
+Do the same with $(2/3) \times (4/5) = 8/15$ .
+B. Apply and extend previous understandings of multiplication and division to multiply and divide fractions. (cont'd) b.
+Find the area of a rectangle with fractional side lengths by tiling it with unit squares of the appropriate unit fraction side lengths, and show that the area is the same as would be found by multiplying the side lengths.
+Multiply fractional side lengths to find areas of rectangles, and represent fraction products as rectangular areas.
 M.5.NF.B.5 Interpret multiplication as scaling (resizing) by estimating whether a product will be larger or smaller than a given factor on the basis of the size of the other factor, without performing the indicated multiplication. a.
 Explain why multiplying a given number by a fraction greater than 1 results in a product greater than the given number and explain why multiplying a given number by a fraction less than 1 results in a product smaller than the given number. b.
-Relate the principle of fraction equivalence to the effect of multiplying or dividing a fraction by 1 or an equivalent form of 1 (e.g., 3/3, 5/5).
+Relate the principle of fraction equivalence to the effect of multiplying or dividing a fraction by 1 or an equivalent form of 1 (e.g., $3/3$ , $5/5$ ).
 M.5.NF.B.6 Solve real-world problems involving multiplication of fractions and mixed numbers by using visual fraction models (e.g., tape diagrams, area models, or number lines) and equations to represent the problem.
 Use benchmark fractions and number sense of fractions to estimate mentally and assess the reasonableness of answers.